AI For No-Cool HVAC Calls

 HVAC calls can involve safety and health concerns

 Correct.
 The AI should not give medical advice, diagnose equipment, or tell callers what is safe.
-It should document the concern and route through approved emergency and callback rules.
+It should document the concern and send it through approved emergency and callback rules.

 Our dispatcher decides what is urgent